Grass-fed lamb bowl – Lyka’s newest recipe

 Lyka is built on the premise that dogs deserve the best quality of life.
 They are redefining pet food by providing dogs all over Australia customised, 100% wholefood meals through a regular subscription.

 Excited to try your dog on our Grass-Fed Lamb bowl?
-Get your 7-day Lyka trial box now and let your pups experience all the nutritional benefits of lamb and other natural health boosts in their diets!
+Get your Starter Box and let your pups experience all the nutritional benefits of lamb and other natural health boosts in their diets!

 This article is co-authored by Matthew Muir and Febe Haryanto